The government's decision to cut spending on foreign aid has led to warnings from aid agencies and opposition from MPs, including some Conservatives.

-Foreign aid has been increasing over the years, in line with a commitment to meet a target of spending 0.7% of total (or gross) national income (GNI).
+Foreign aid had been increasing over the years, in line with a commitment to meet a target of spending 0.7% of total (or gross) national income (GNI).

 The promise to meet this UN-backed target dates back to the 1970s, and was enshrined into law in 2015.

-Last year, foreign aid spending fell for the first time in about a decade - although it still met the 0.7% target because the overall economy shrank due to the pandemic.
+Last year, foreign aid spending met the 0.7% target but fell for the first time in about a decade.
+This was because the overall economy shrank.

 How does UK compare with other donors?